-A woman says she was “electrocuted” at a Universal Orlando park last summer.
-Now she’s suing for thousands of dollars…but the theme park says she’s to blame.
+A woman says she was “electrocuted” at a Universal Orlando Park last summer.
+Now she’s suing for thousands of dollars…but the theme Park says she’s to blame.

-Carlino says that she was a “business invitee” to the Volcano Bay park on June 2, 2019, when she was “electrocuted” by a “malfunction in defendant’s electrical system,” according to her lawsuit filed on November 19 of last year.
-Carlino states that Universal was negligent because the resort knew about the malfunction and failed to maintain safety, adequately train staff, or render aid after the incident.
+Carlino says that she was a “business invitee” to the Volcano Bay Park on June 2, 2019, when she was “electrocuted” by a “malfunction in the defendant’s electrical system,” according to her lawsuit filed on November 19 of last year.
+Carlino states that Universal was negligent because the Resort knew about the malfunction and failed to maintain safety, adequately train staff, or render aid after the incident.
 Carlino alleges that her unspecified injuries led to “disability, disfigurement, permanent and significant scarring, mental anguish, and loss of the capacity for the enjoyment of life.”

 However, even though Carlino is suing Universal Orlando for over $15,000 and is requesting a jury trial, it’s unclear if her allegations stack up against Universal Orlando’s previously published statements regarding the electrocution incident.

 It is true that on June 2, 2019, Universal Orlando’s Volcano Bay Water Park closed early after Guests and Team Members reported feeling “electric shocks.”
 It had been open for only one hour that day when a Guest reported that they weren’t feeling right.
 According to an Occupational Safety and Health Administration investigation report, there were multiple reports of “possible electrocution,” and people had felt “tingling sensations in their legs,” according to an Occupational Safety and Health Administration investigation report.